pfheatwole/thesis/source/canopy_geometry.rst

 #.
 Chord reference point for the y- and z-coordinates :math:`r_{yz}(s)`

 #.
-Position of the reference point in the xy-plane :math:`x(s)`
+Position of the reference point in the xs-plane :math:`x(s)`

 #.
 Position of the reference point in the yz-plane :math:`\left< y(s),
    z(s)\right>`

 These six functions define the scale, orientation, and position of each foil section.
 Section scale is controlled by chord; each section profile is an airfoil scaled by the chord length.
-Section orientation is controlled by section
+Section orientation is controlled by the position curves.

 ..
 TODO:: I should explicitly mention that with this set of definitions, section profiles will always "point" towards the +x-axis (mathematically,